 Here are some tips on the pros and cons of various categories of places to stay:

-- Friends: Staying with friends gives one insight into how people actually live in the pale you are visiting.
+- Friends: Staying with friends gives one insight into how people actually live in the area you are visiting.
 The free room has a catch-there is an expectation to hang out with your host for at least a bit- minimum one meal or experience.
 So, if I am going somewhere and have a packed schedule, I will avoid reaching out to friends as a courtesy to their time and effort spent to host me.
 When contacting friends, be upfront about your schedule constraints when planning your stay- not after.
 Also, make sure to figure out exactly where someone lives to see if they live reasonably close to where to you want to go.
 You might have friends in a city you are visiting, but they could be inaccessibly or inconveniently far from where you really want to go.

 - AirBNB: AirBNB’s have some major advantages over hotels.
 They are more personal, often have unusual perks, can be cheaper than hotels and are often located in interesting neighborhoods off the tourist track.
 Since many people who run AirBNB’s are not professionals in the hospitality industry, a stay in an AirBNB can lead to some funny travel stories.
 That said, they can be problematic depending on how professional the host is.
 For instance, the host will cancel your booking last minute or will be unreachable.
 Reading reviews of the host is the single most important thing you can do when deciding to book an AirBNB.
 In addition to my Hotel criteria, I only choose a host with near-perfect (4.5 stars and up) Communication and Check-In ratings and a sufficient number of reviews (relative to the area).